Advocacy Guide for Municipal Officials (adapted for COVID-19)

 - Water Quality

-Weekly Legislative Reports.
-Each Friday during the legislative session, we publish a summary of the week’s legislative activity, post it on our website, and email our members a link to it.
+- Weekly Legislative Reports.
+Each Friday afternoon during the legislative session, we publish a summary of the week’s legislative activity, post it on our website, and email our members a link to it.

-Legislative Alerts and Updates.
+- Legislative Alerts and Updates.
 We issue Legislative Alerts when legislators need to hear from municipal officials about a particular issue and time is of the essence.
 A Legislative Update provides the status of legislative activity and is chiefly informational, meaning you do not need to contact your legislators.
-When Advocacy staff testify, we provide links to written testimony, all of which are posted at vlct.org/alerts-updates.
+When Advocacy staff testify, we provide links to written testimony, all of which are posted at the link above.

 The VLCT Advocacy team also participates in state agency rule-making, quasi-judicial hearings, and permit processes.
-They collaborate with affiliated local government organizations such as the Green Mountain Water Environment Association, the Vermont Municipal Clerks’ and Treasurers’ Association, and the Vermont Planners Association.
-At the federal level, they work with Vermont’s congressional delegation and represent Vermont municipal interests in Congress and before federal agencies through VLCT’s membership in the National League of Cities.
+We collaborate with affiliated local government organizations such as the Green Mountain Water Environment Association, the Vermont Municipal Clerks’ and Treasurers’ Association, Vermont Town and City Managers’ Association, and the Vermont Planners Association.
+At the federal level, we work with Vermont’s congressional delegation and represent Vermont municipal interests in Congress and before federal agencies through VLCT’s membership in the National League of Cities.

 To learn more about VLCT's Advocacy service area, explore the Advocacy tab at vlct.org.